Week 3 Start 'Em, Sit 'Em: Matchups to Exploit and Avoid on Sunday's Schedule

 Consider sitting Wentz on Sunday.

-Dak Prescott and Matthew Stafford had efficient, but subdued performances against the Giants.
+Dak Prescott and Matthew Stafford had efficient but subdued performances against the Giants.
 The blame goes to the futile Giants offense, who allowed the Dallas Cowboys and Detroit Lions to gain early leads and control the game from the ground.

-If the Eagles—whom OddsShark favors by six points—engineers a similar script, they will have the perfect opportunity to establish a more balanced attack.
+If the Eagles—whom OddsShark favors by six points—engineer a similar script, they will have the perfect opportunity to establish a more balanced attack.
 If the Lions can do it, anyone can.

 Wentz could easily earn a 268-yard, one-touchdown line like Prescott produced in Week 1, so don't sit him for Trevor Siemian or Eli Manning.
 Yet considering how late he was drafted, many investors will have a top-10 alternative such as Carr, Cousins, Cam Newton or Matthew Stafford.
 His outlook, however, will improve if Pro Bowl cornerback Janoris Jenkins misses his second straight game with an ankle injury.

-Other QBs to Sit: Marcus Mariota, TEN (vs. SEA); Caron Palmer, ARI (vs. DAL)
+Other QBs to Sit: Marcus Mariota, TEN (vs. SEA); Carson Palmer, ARI (vs. DAL)

 Running Back